Course Information

 Course Requirements

-Annotation Participation (20%): Involvement in the class discussion will be one of the most essential activities of this course.
+Involvement in the class discussion will be one of the most essential activities of this course.
 Our small seminar format offers us the chance to do more than simply passively consume what others have written.
 We have the opportunity to be active participants in this discussion.
-The opportunity to participate in this discussion will begin asynchronously as we prepare and respond to the readings for each class period.
+The opportunity to participate in this discussion will begin asynchronously as we prepare and respond to the readings and course notes for each class period.
 We will be using an "annotation tool" called "hypothes.is" to facilitate this discussion.
-Please the annotation discussion handout for a description of participation expectations and grading rubric.
+Please see the annotation participation and expectations for a description of participation expectations and grading rubric.
 Our "synchronous" discussion will build off of this discussion and largely revolve around the questions and ideas that have emerged during our asynchronous discussion.
+Accordingly, attendance in class, and the willingness/ability to review and expand annotations during class will be a part of this participation grade.
+While I understand that things come up and sometimes classes have to be missed, it goes with out saying that attendance is a necessary condition for this kind of participation.
+Thus, after 3 missed classes, the total annotation participation grade will be reduced by 3% per missed class.

-Class Presentation (2.5%) and Written Review (7.5%): Working in groups I will ask you to take responsibility for a few different chapters in our course sequence.
-I'll ask your group to make a presentation of your findings, and then submit a written report.
+Working in groups I will ask you to take responsibility for a few different chapters in our course sequence.
+I'll ask your group to create the course notes for the assigned class and lead the class discussion.

-As a final paper, I will ask you to absorb our readings about "Deliberative Democracy", and the effect new and old communications media have on the possibility of "Deliberative Democracy".
-Then in light of our considerations of various types of social regulation, I will ask you to offer some policy proposals for how to best shape the internet in a way that would further the life and health of a deliberative democracy.
+As a final paper, I will ask you to reflect our course theme -- the medium is the message -- and explore a concrete case where the medium or a media shift is affecting consciousness and behavior in new ways.
+Given these changes, and in light of our exploration of various types of social regulation, I will ask you to offer (and defend) a policy proposal for how to best to regulate the medium (and/or human behavior) in a way that would further the life and health of a deliberative democracy.
+(More instructions will be distributed closer to the end of the term.)

 Exams (35%)